HubSpot vs lemlist: Features and Pricing Comparison

 If your team spends its days prospecting and booking meetings, the outreach tooling matters.

 HubSpot Sales Hub offers Sequences with automated emails and manual task reminders for calls and LinkedIn.
-The Breeze Prospecting Agent monitors buying signals and drafts personalized emails using CRM history.
+The Breeze Prospecting Agent monitors buying signals and drafts personalized emails using CRM history, powered by Apollo data.

 A power dialer handles call tasks.
-But there's no native LinkedIn automation, no WhatsApp messaging, no email warm-up, and no inbox rotation.
+But there is no native LinkedIn automation, no WhatsApp messaging, no email warm-up, and no inbox rotation.
 Sequences cap at 10 email templates.
 For teams doing light outbound alongside inbound work, this is adequate.
-For dedicated SDR teams running high-volume outbound, it's limiting.
+For dedicated SDR teams running high-volume outbound, it is limiting.

 Lemlist is built for this workflow.
 Five LinkedIn actions execute natively.
 WhatsApp messages embed into sequences (paid add-on at $20/user/month).
 An in-app VoIP dialer handles calls with AI summaries.

-Advanced conditions branch sequences based on prospect behavior: if a lead accepts a LinkedIn invite, send a direct message; if they open an email but don't click, trigger a call task.
+Advanced conditions branch sequences based on prospect behavior: if a lead accepts a LinkedIn invite, send a direct message; if they open an email but do not click, trigger a call task.
 This behavioral branching is absent from HubSpot's linear sequence model.

 ZoomInfo GTM Workspace approaches outreach differently.
 Instead of building sequences, sellers work from an Action Feed that surfaces in-market buyers matched to target criteria, with pre-drafted actions on every signal.
 AI generates personalized emails from the full context of the GTM Context Graph (CRM history, company news, ZoomInfo signals, and stakeholder context).